As-Built Drawings to Reduce Rework and Improve Coordination

-Existing Conditions delivers accurate 2D as-built drawings for your architecture, engineering, and construction projects.
-We use 3D laser scanning to capture the exact structural and MEP system dimensions, locations, and layouts of your building with 2-4mm accuracy.
+Existing Conditions delivers accurate 2D as‑built drawings for architecture, engineering, and construction projects.
+Our Project Managers deploy terrestrial LiDAR laser scanners to capture exact structural and MEP geometries, coordinates, and layouts of your building with 2-4mm accuracy.

-Our expert Mapping and Modeling Team transforms point cloud data into customized 2D CAD drawings and can even generate 3D BIM models for virtual design planning.
-Existing Conditions delivers accurate site data, drawings, and models to help you make informed decisions and minimize errors.
+Our Mapping & Modeling Team converts registered point clouds into project specific 2D CAD drawings and optional 3D BIM models at your preferred level of detail to help you make informed decisions and minimize errors.

-- Reference precise floor plans, sections, details, and RCPs
+- Reference precise floor plans, sections, elevations, details, and RCPs

 - Communicate project requirements and design intent

-- Ensure that design complies with zoning, codes, and safety regulations
+- Ensure that the design complies with zoning, codes, and safety regulations by basing calculations and clearances on verified existing conditions rather than assumptions

-- Coordinate with trades to minimize conflicts or clashes
+- Coordinate across trades to minimize conflicts or clashes

 - Support future renovations, repairs, and upgrades